Pest Control: Wasps

 You can often find a wasps nest in the loft, but wasps will also build a nest in your shed, garage, in a hole in the ground or in a bush.

-We have treated wasps nests in hats, in the foam of patio furniture, in water tanks (non toxic removal) and among animal feed, to name but a few!
+We have treated wasps nests in hats, in the foam of patio furniture, in water tanks (non toxic removal) among bags of animal feed, under an occupied bed, to name but a few!